 An internship can only be conducted after having obtained your BSc degree or the approval of the BSc study coordinator and preferably prior to your major thesis.
 The length of the ANU internship should be equivalent to the time of 24 ECTS (4.2 months) as a minimum up to 39 ECTS.

-At least 6 months before the intended start of your internship, ask the contact person of education (see website or Study Handbook) of our chair group of your interest whether they can provide you with some internship possibilities.
-Together with the contact person of education you discuss your ideas for an internship project at certain companies and/or countries or about specific topics and activities.
-Together you can discuss the feasibility of your ideas (academic quality, safety) and come with a strategy to reach out to the organisation and organise the internship.
+Start the process of finding an internship at least 6 months before the intended start of your internship.
+Contact Yvonne van Holland for general internship questions and Wilbert Pellikaan for internship possibilities.
+Together you can discuss your ideas for an internship project at certain companies and/or countries or about specific topics and activities.
+Furthermore, you can discuss the feasibility of your ideas (academic quality, safety) and come with a strategy to reach out to the organisation and organise the internship.
 You may be directed to a colleague with specific expertise and network to accommodate your wishes and supervise you during the internship.
-The first contact with the host organisation will normally be initiated by the your ANU internship supervisor, after which you will arrange the internship in more detail with the supervisor at the host organisation directly.
+The first contact with the host organisation will normally be initiated by your ANU internship supervisor, after which you will arrange the internship in more detail with the supervisor at the host organisation directly.
 The ANU supervisor has final responsibility.

-Before you leave to start your internship at the host institution you should have handed in a signed Internship contract at the ANU secretariat.
-The standard ANU internship contract can by found at the bottom of this page.
+Before you leave to start your internship at the host institution you should have handed in a signed internship agreement (signed by you, the internship host and the university) and a signed internship learning agreement (signed by you and your WU supervisor) at the ANU secretariat.
+These documents can be found at the documents page.

-Prior to the internship, an internship contract is to be drawn up.
-This is to clearly define the responsibilities of the internship provider, the supervisor(s), the chair group, the field of work, the scope and duration of the internship, the method of reporting and assessment and, where applicable, particular arrangements concerning how the internship is to be carried out and reported.
-We use the contract you will find at the bottom of this page.
+Prior to the internship, an internship agreement is to be drawn up.
+This is to clearly define the responsibilities of the internship provider, the supervisor(s), the chair group, the field of work, the scope and duration of the internship, the method of reporting and, where applicable, particular arrangements concerning how the internship is to be carried out.
+You can find the agreement documents at the documents page.
 For the sake of your own legal position, NEVER sign a contract from a company and leave discussions regarding the contract to your supervisor(s) of the university and company.
-The internship has to be carried out at an academic level: it is customary within an academic environment in the field of work concerned.
-The internship will be evaluated by an ANU examiner according to a standard internship assessment form.
+The internship has to be carried out at an academic level: generally, the internship is performed within an academic environment in the field of work concerned.
+The internship will be evaluated by an ANU examiner according to the internship assessment form.